dcoutogarcia/mca-tools/README.md

 - Calibrating the detector using known energies of gamma rays
 - Characterizing the geometrical eficiency of the detector (including a Monte Carlo simulation)

+## Depencencies
+Currently it depends on:
+- Matplotlib
+- Numpy
+- Scipy.optimize

 ## `peakSelector` class
 Currently, the only thing that it implemented is the `peakSelector` class.
 This class takes the mca file path as an input and processes the data to get the parameters that fit the peak to a gaussian function.
 The class works by: